-The brilliant ones at @ChiHackNight and fearless leader Eric Gosh have released the Beta version of Legislated.
+The brilliant ones at @ChiHackNight and the legislated team have released the Beta version of Legislated.

 Find out what your legislators in Springfield are doing and take ACTION.